-Course Number and Title: LOM 100 Logistics and Operations Management
+Course Number and Title: LOM 100 Logistics Management

 This course introduces the field of logistics and operations management (LOM).
 Emphasis is placed on design and management principles commonly used for the successful and efficient operation of an organization with a focus on specific management functions and techniques.